-- 3.1 The Union Water Supply System is jointly owned by the Towns of Kingsville and Essex, the Municipality of Lakeshore and the Municipality of Learnington, and is managed by the Union Water Supply System Joint Board of Management.
+- 3.1 The Union Water Supply System is owned by Union Water Supply System Inc., which is a Joint Municipal Services Corporation, created under Ontario Regulation 599/06, by the shareholder municipalities of Learnington, Kingsville, Essex, and Lakeshore.
 OCWA is the contracted Operating Authority for the Union Water Supply System. - 3.2 OCWA's Quality & Environmental Management System (QEMS) is structured and documented with the purpose of: - 1.
-Establishing policy and objectives with respect to the effective management and operation of water/wastewater facilities: - 2.
-Understanding and controlling the risks associated with the facility's activities and processes: - 3.
-Achieving continual improvement of the QEMS and the facility's performance. - 3.3 The Operational Plan for the facility listed above fulfils the requirements of the MECP's DWQMS.
+Establishing policy and objectives with respect to the effective management and operation of water/wastewater facilities; - 2.
+Understanding and controlling the risks associated with the facility's activities and processes; - 3.
+Achieving continual improvement of the QEMS and the facility's performance. - 3.3 The Operational Plan for the facility listed above fulfils the requirements of Ontario's DWQMS.
 The 21 QEMS Procedures within this Operational Plan align with the 21 elements of the DWQMS.

-MECP's Drinking Water Quality Management Standard All QEMS Procedures and Documents referenced in this Operational Plan
+Ontario's Drinking Water Quality Management Standard, as amended from time to time All QEMS Procedures and Documents referenced in this Operational Plan